 My photography focuses on the natural and geologic landscapes of the American West and the dark night skies above them.
 I specialize in daytime landscape photography as well as wide-field and telescopic astrophotography.
 My images have been used extensively by the National Park Service, published in Backpacker Magazine, and won or placed as a finalist in a variety of photography contests.
-Read more about my photography in this article by the Loveland Reporter-Herald.
-I occasionally teach night sky photography workshops in various locations around the west.
+You can read more about my photography in this article by the Loveland Reporter-Herald.

 My love for photography developed while growing up among the canyons and volcanoes of Northern Arizona.
 Since then, I have called Washington, Colorado, and Utah home and have been fortunate enough to explore and photograph the diverse landscapes of these and other western states.
 My professional background is in the geosciences; I have a B.A. in geology and astronomy from Whitman College and an M.S. in geology from Western Washington University.
-I currently live and work as an science educator in central Washington state.
+I currently live and work as an science educator in Washington state.